Quick Answer: Fiddle Leaf Fig Care Basics

 The Turnaround

-- Moved it to a south-facing window (this was the game-changer)
+- Moved it to a south-facing window — the single biggest game-changer

-- Repotted with cactus soil + perlite for better drainage
+- Repotted into cactus soil plus perlite for real drainage

 - Started fertilizing monthly in spring and summer